Skip Navigation

 Admission to the certificate program is limited to students enrolled in either the MS or PhD programs in the Dept. of Electrical & Computer Engineering.

-(Students may receive the certificate if they have no more than 12 graduate credits in the department as of the start of Fall 2015.)
+Students are eligible to receive the certificate if they had completed no more than 12 graduate credits in the department as of the start of Fall 2015.

 At least ONE course from the following: